jipp/mqttSensorApp/README.md

 If it is not possible to connect to an existing WiFi network during boot an access point will be started to reconfigure the credentials.
 After a timeout a reboot will take place to try reconnecting with already stored credentials.

 ### MQTT
 MQTT can be used either plain or over TLS.
-Server, port and other parameters can be configured manually using `config.h`.
+Server, port and other parameters can be configured manually using `config.hpp`.

 #### topic structure
 - publish value: `<macAddress w/o ":">/value`